The Starborn Codex: Entry II

 • In the deep places, beneath moonlit waves and shifting tides, where Pearl would claim the depths.

 Fire burned hotter and cleaner in Ember’s domain, gold and steel bending like silk beneath the hammers.
-In Sky’s reach, the air grew thinner, clearer; thought itself seemed to sharpen.
-Shadow’s shard bled night into stone, carving hollows where light hesitated, and secrets learned to breathe.
-Bloom’s fragment fed root and vine until the earth erupted in colour.
-Pearl’s piece sunk into seabed and shell, and the tides above shifted as though answering a call.
+In Sky’s reach, the air grew thinner, clearer; and over time, thought itself seemed to sharpen.
+Shadow’s shard bled night into stone, carving hollows in the crevices where light dare not touch; giving the guarded, the unnamed and, over time, the ostracised, a place to call home.
+Bloom’s fragment fed root and vine until the earth erupted into life and colour.
+Pearl’s piece sunk into seabed and shell, and the tides above seemed to shift as though answering some ancient call.

-The Courts formed because power always demands a shape to live in.
+Rather, the Archivists record that the Courts formed because power, naturally, will demand a shape to live in.

-And so, over time, Regents rose around each fragment — chosen by blood, or brilliance, or simple audacity — to tend, guard, and wield what the Starfallen had left behind.
+And so, over time, High Regents rose around each fragment – chosen by blood, or brilliance, or simple audacity – to tend, guard and wield what the Starfallen had left behind.

 For a time, there was peace.